 What Researchers Can Expect

-Beginning January 2026, the Brown HRPP will transition to a single, cohesive framework with standardized processes, forms, training, and points of contact for a simpler, more consistent experience.
+Beginning January 2026, the Brown HRPP will begin transitioning to a single, cohesive framework with standardized processes, forms, training, and points of contact for a simpler, more consistent experience.
 Stay tuned for more information on a central HRPP booking calendar and support services page.

-All existing IRB members will be organized within a Consolidated IRB consisting of four central panels that meet during the first four weeks of each month to increase review frequency and consistency.
+All existing IRB members have been organized to a single IRB roster consisting of four panels that meet during the first four weeks of each month to increase review frequency and consistency.
 The first panel will work out of Huron and the other three panels will remain in IRBNet.
+There will be some limitations to availability until we are all in one system, but it is a big step towards our overall goals.

 What You Need to Do